-We have 15 paid internships available for application right now!
+We have a number of paid internships based across NZ available for application right now!

 Inspectors play a vital role in the work of the SPCA.
 They are at the front line of the SPCA's mission to prevent cruelty to animals, but their role is also so much more than that.

 SPCA Inspectors are called upon to work with communities to teach people how to look after their animals, to rescue abandoned or neglected animals, and provide hands-on treatment of animals where needed.

 Because the SPCA is the only charity in New Zealand that can legally enforce the Animal Welfare Act 1999, our Inspectors also prosecute people who deliberately harm animals, and work with offenders to ensure that it does not happen again.

 Do you have what it takes to be an SPCA Inspector?